Qualified candidates are those who have background and expertise in some or all of the following areas:

 - functional/logic programming with OCaml, Haskell, or Prolog

-- experience with automated theorem provers, particularly Coq or ACL2
+- experience with automated theorem provers, particularly Coq

 - strong formal programming language analysis background, such as type theory or model-checking